headleyra/mc/README.md

 ## Infinite Lego(tm)

-Now you can think about coding in the same way you think about building a Lego model: all newly purchased bricks (modifiers you create) are automatically compatible with all the bricks you already have (your existing modifiers).
-And you can purchase bricks (create new modifiers) to do absolutely anything.
+Now you can think about coding in the same way you think about building a Lego model: all newly purchased bricks (modifiers you create) are automatically compatible with the bricks you already have.
+And you can purchase bricks that do absolutely anything.

 Have fun!